openstack/masakari-monitors/doc/source/hostmonitor.rst

 - The compute node's status is depending on the heartbeat between the compute node and the cluster.
-Once the node lost the heartbeat, masakari-hostmonitor in other nodes will detect the faiure and send notifications to masakari-api.
+Once the node lost the heartbeat, masakari-hostmonitor in other nodes will detect the failure and send notifications to masakari-api.

 Related configurations